llou/html-calendar/README.rst

 Attributes dictionary is added for allowing further customization of the calendar with the keyword ``attrs``.
-Then, for ensuring safety on the building of the calendar the ``safe`` keyword is added to escape all the variables that are rendered.
+Then, for ensuring safety on the building of the calendar the ``safe`` option is added to escape all the variables that are rendered building the calendar when it is disabled.

 It also supports North American calendar with the option ``caltype`` putting its value to 1.